Don't see the menu?

 is transformed by the modeling transformation of the child's parent(s),

-allowing a light to be "attached" to a particular
+allowing a light to be "attached" to a particular object.

-object.
-The X3Scene::SetupLights() method recursively
+The X3Scene::SetupLights() method recursively calls the

-the scenegraph hierarchy.
-Each node's SetupLights should
+hierarchy.
+Each node's SetupLights should be implemented

-Implement the X3Transform::SetupLights() method to do this.
+X3Transform::SetupLights() method to do this for

-Then in the X3PointLight::SetupLights() method set up OpenGL
+X3PointLight::SetupLights() method set up OpenGL lighting

-lighting parameters for
+parameters for PointLight

-to match
+to match the X3D

-within the X3D file, a default light is added to the scene
+specified within the X3D file, a default light is added to the scene

-(in display()).
+(in display() ).
 Make sure to assign properties to the

-light with the proper id: GL_LIGHT0 + light_index.
+light with the proper id: GL_LIGHT0 + light_index .
 You

-can now see the effect of lighting on 03-bikeframe.x3d,
+can now see the effect of lighting on 03-bikeframe.x3d ,

-and 03-desktop.x3d.
+and 03-desktop.x3d .
 But to really put a shine on the

 surfaces, you need to finish the next task.